boozallen/common-workflow-plugin/README.md

 ## Purpose

-This purpose of this Jenkins plugin is to make it possible to use a single entrypoint script, stored and maintained using an SCM tool such as GitHub, for an entire organization.
+This purpose of this Jenkins plugin is to make it possible to use a single Jenkinsfile, stored and maintained using an SCM tool such as GitHub, for an entire organization.
 This simplifies the governance of the organization's CI/CD pipelines while improving scalability and maintainability.